-Select protected features in the dataset and choose an appropriate fairness metric either before model building or from the Leaderboard.
-Once models are built, Bias and Fairness insights help identify bias in a model and visualize the root-cause analysis, explaining why the model is learning bias from the training data and from where.
+Select protected features in the dataset and choose fairness metrics and mitigation techniques either before model building or from the Leaderboard once models are built.
+Bias and Fairness insights help identify bias in a model and visualize the root-cause analysis, explaining why the model is learning bias from the training data and from where.

 To configure Bias and Fairness, set the values that define your use case.
 For additional detail, refer to the bias and fairness reference for common terms and metric definitions.

 Identify up to 10 Protected Features in the dataset.
 Protected features must be categorical.
 The model's fairness is calculated against the protected features selected from the dataset.

 Define the Favorable Target Outcome, i.e., the outcome perceived as favorable for the protected class relative to the target.
 In the below example, the target is "salary" so annual salaries are listed under Favorable Target Outcome, and a favorable outcome is earning greater than 50K.

 Choose the Primary Fairness Metric most appropriate for your use case from the five options below.

 If you are unsure of the best metric for your model, click Help me choose.

 DataRobot presents a questionnaire where each question is determined by your answer to the previous one.
 Once completed, DataRobot recommends a metric based on your answers.